-- Sit on more than five public company boards; or - Are CEOs of public companies who sit on the boards of more than two public companies besides their own recommend against only at their outside boards6Error!
-Bookmark not defined.
+Sit on more than five public company boards; or

+• Are CEOs of public companies who sit on the boards of more than two public companies besides their own-recommend against only at their outside boards11.

 Generally, vote against the bundled election of directors if one or more nominees, if elected, would be overboarded.